How do You Make Mornings Easier With Kids?

 It’s pretty simple!
 After school they do more (including a weekly chore chart), but before school is all about good habits and getting them out the door.

-For the free kids checklists, sign up below!
+For the free kids checklist, sign up below!

 3. Set up Your House Efficiently